Samaritan’s Purse is treating the injured and providing relief to those displaced by conflictDonate Now

-- Up until now, around 160,000 people have been displaced by the military offensive to liberate Mosul from ISIS rule.
+- 260,000 people have been displaced to date by the military offensive to liberate east Mosul from ISIS rule.
 Some have been able to return to their villages, and other remain in evacuee camps

-- In partnership with World Food Programme we’ve provided food to over 130,000 people
+- In partnership with World Food Programme we’re continuing to provide food to over 130,000 people

 - We are also supplying water, sanitation and hygiene packs, tarpaulins, cooking kits, blankets and other life-saving aid

-- We’ve started nutrition programmes in the evacuee camps, focusing on malnourished children and babies
+- We’ve created nutrition programmes in the evacuee camps, focusing on malnourished children and babies

 - In partnership with the Iraqi Ministry of Health, we’ve established an emergency field hospital.
 Here we are treating a high number of casualties; specifically people who it is likely would not survive the one to two hour drive to the next nearest hospital.
 Read more about the field hospital here.